wp-plugins/sc-instafeed/readme.txt

 A simple Instagram feed plugin based on InstaFeedJS For now, the plugin outputs ZERO CSS.
 You can add your own CSS into the admin panel, in SC InstaFeed options page.

-Just:
-1. Upload the folder `sc-instafeed` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure your feed into the administrator panel
-1. Place the shortcode '[sc_instafeed]' wherever you want, in your pages/posts OR place the following code into your php file: `<?php echo do_shortcode('[sc_instafeed]'); ?>`
-1. Edit your custom css, into the administrator panel, if you want
-1. Enjoy!

 == Installation ==

 1. Upload the folder `sc-instafeed` to the `/wp-content/plugins/` directory